 How to avoid Inheritance Tax on UK property

 The majority of people’s estate value comes from the property they own.
-This might be their primary home, a buy-to-let investment property or a holiday home outside of the UK and which is included in your estate.
-Unless you’ve already done something about it, you will pay 40% Inheritance Tax (IHT) on your overall estate which includes property, money and all other possessions, if they are worth more than £325,000.
+This might be their primary home, a buy-to-let investment property or a holiday home outside of the UK which is included in your estate.
+Unless you’ve already done something about it, you will pay 40% Inheritance Tax (IHT) on your overall estate, including property, money and all other possessions, if they are worth more than £325,000.
 IHT is charged when you die, so in reality, it’s your beneficiaries, such as children, who will be burdened with this tax.
-Assuming your property is the biggest asset you own, how can you avoid paying inheritance tax on it?
+Assuming your property is your biggest asset, how can you avoid paying inheritance tax on it?

 Related reading: How much can you inherit without paying IHT in the UK?